 Awards for Graduate Level Students

 Refer to: Awards and Scholarships for Graduate and Postdoc Studies for further information.
+Enrolment Services' awards team is unable to process award recommendations for awards administered by G+PS.

 Visiting International Research Student Grant (VIRS)

 Inquire with Go Global VIRS advisors at go.global@ubc.ca first before sending award recommendations to the awards team for processing.
-More info on the VIRS program can be found on the Go Global website here: https://global.ubc.ca/go-global/coming-ubc-study-abroad/visiting-international-research-students-virs/frequently-asked.
+More info on the VIRS program can be found on the Go Global website here: https://goglobal.ubc.ca/go-global/coming-ubc/visiting-international-research-students.

 Instructions on how to use the assignment form.